 Excerpt: Pursuant to the Criminal Justice Act of 1964, as amended (section 3006A of Title 18, United States Code (the "CJA"), and the "Guidelines for the Administration of the Criminal Justice Act," contained in the Guide to Judicial Policies and Procedures (the "CJA Guidelines"), the United States District Court for the Southern District oflndiana adopts this Amended Criminal Justice Act Plan (the "Amended CJA Plan") to prescribe the procedures and requirements for furnishing representation in the United States District Court for the Southern District of Indiana to any person financially unable to obtain adequate representation in accordance with the CJA.

-Excerpt: Accordingly, to further the benefit the bar and the administration of justice, the Court has determined that the attorney admission fee in this District shall be $60, with $50 of that fee to be deposited into the U.S. Treasury and $10 to be deposited into this Court's Library Fund.
-The Court also has established a fee of $30 per request to be admitted pro hac Fice, with such fee in its entirety to be deposited into the Court's Library Fund.
-The modification of fees as set forth herein shall be effective January 1, 1998.
+Excerpt: Accordingly, to further the benefit the bar and the administration of justice, the court has determined that the attorney admission fee in this District shall be $226, with $176 of that fee to be deposited into the U.S. Treasury and $50 to be deposited into this Court's Library Fund.
+The Court also has established a fee of $100 per request to be admitted pro hac vice, with such fee in its entirety to be deposited into the Court's Library Fund.
+The modification of fees as set forth herein shall be effective January 1, 2016.

 Excerpt: In an effort to increase compliance with Rule 53 and Judicial Conference policy, as well as to mitigate interference with sensitive courtroom sound equipment, the United States District Court for the Southern District of Indiana hereby ORDERS that cellular phones, electronic tablets, personal digital assistants, and all other electronic devices capable of audio or video recording be turned off (and not simply silenced) in all courtrooms of the United States District Court for the Southern District of Indiana.